willwhitney/reprieve/readme.md

 ## Examples

 For more examples, see the examples folder.
-In particular !ADD LINK! is a complete example using fast parallel training and a JAX algorithm, and !ADD LINK! is the same example using a Pytorch algorithm and no dependence on JAX.
+In particular [examples/main.py](examples/main.py) is a complete example using fast parallel training and a JAX algorithm, and [examples/main_torch.py](examples/main_torch.py) is the same example using a Pytorch algorithm and no dependence on JAX.

 ```python
 import reprieve